The 7 Best Dogs for Beginners, Vets Say

 A Poodle is a good match for an active lifestyle.
 "Originally bred as hunting dogs, they love to retrieve and play both on land and water," Cuevas says.
 If you live near a beach or lake, note that Poodles are exceptional swimmers.
 Their low-allergen coats don't shed much, so they're easy to groom, and they score top marks from the AKC for how affectionate and good with children they are.

-Any Poodle mix (better known as a "doodle") is considered an "easy breed," according to veterinarian and TrendingBreeds founder Amanda Takiguchi, DVM.
-But she recommends a Goldendoodle if you want a bigger dog.
-"They're very smart, they learn quickly, they're super friendly, and they're hypoallergenic," she says.
+Any Poodle mix (better known as a "doodle") is considered an "easy breed," according to a veterinarian.
+But they recommend a Goldendoodle if you want a bigger dog.
+"They're very smart, they learn quickly, they're super friendly, and they're hypoallergenic."

 Goldendoodles also love to play.
 According to pet behaviorist, dog trainer, and CEO and founder of PetDT Jacquelyn Kennedy, they "don't have the excessive prey drive of some terriers, and they don't require as much exercise as, say, a Husky."